When I was planning my South Pacific island-hopping adventure, I knew it wasn’t going to be cheap.

 To my great surprise, it was none of those things, and I was seriously impressed.

 Bora Bora’s a special place, and I didn’t realise how special until I saw it for myself.
-I mean, it’s seriously gorgeous — like blow your mind spectacularly gorgeous that you constantly feel like you’re living in a Photoshopped world.
+I mean, it’s seriously gorgeous — like blow-your-mind-spectacularly-gorgeous to the point where you constantly feel like you’re living in a Photoshopped world.
 There really aren’t that many people on the island either — you can probably see from all of my photos above that there’s never any crowds anywhere.
 I don’t know if they’re all on excursions or hidden away in resorts (probably), but I never felt like I was in an overly-touristy place.

 And the prices?
 They’re not that bad.

 You’ll pay a little more for food.
 You’ll pay a little more for transportation.
 You’ll pay a little more for the excursions.
 But it’s not eye-wateringly bad.
 It’s $20 for dinner instead of $15; it’s $15 a day for a bicycle rental instead of $5.
 It’s $70 for a lagoon cruise instead of $50.

 So yes, I’d say that Bora Bora is definitely worth visiting.
 I’d also say that it would be a good idea to visit another island or two in the Society Islands while you’re there to see a different side to French Polynesia that isn’t just about tourism and excursions — Huahine was my favourite island and was very different to Bora Bora.

 So yeah.
 Bam!
 Bora Bora on a budget.
 It’s totally possible.